Frequently Asked Questions

 What is the cost?
 Can I pay with cash, check, health insurance, or Medicaid?

 We prefer that patients pay with credit or debit cards.
-If you don’t have a bank card to use, please can purchase a Visa gift card for payment.
-We do not accept health insurance or Medicaid at this time.
-A Superbill will be issued after each visit and can be presented to most insurance companies for reimbursement.
+If you don't have a bank card, you can purchase a Visa gift card for payment.
+Please note that we currently do not accept health insurance or Medicaid.
+A Superbill will be issued after each visit, which you can present to most insurance companies for potential reimbursement.

 What should I expect on my first visit?

-Congratulations!
-You have taken the first steps to recovery and taking control of your life.
-Upon arrival for your induction appointment, you'll discuss your treatment options with a New Pathways provider.
-You will also complete a patient intake information packet along with lab tests to verify your overall health status.
-A personalized care plan will be developed and shared with you during your intake interview.
-Based upon your symptoms and medical history, a Suboxone prescription will be sent to your pharmacy same day.
+Congratulations on taking the first steps toward recovery and regaining control of your life!
+During your induction appointment, you'll discuss your treatment options with a New Pathways provider and complete a patient intake information packet along with lab tests to assess your overall health.
+A personalized care plan will be created and shared with you during your intake interview.
+Based on your symptoms and medical history, a Suboxone prescription will be sent to your pharmacy on the same day.

 Do I need to be in withdrawal before I take my first dose of Suboxone?